Marion (band): Attempted reformations (2006–present)

 In September 2015, it was announced that the current lineup of the band would perform in London in March 2016 to mark the 20th anniversary of the release of the band's debut album This World and Body.
 However, the gig was rescheduled after Harding was incarcerated at HM Prison Forest Bank in Pendlebury, Salford for an unknown offence.
 On 3 March 2016, Harding revealed on social media that he had just been released.
 In May 2016, an expanded set of gigs including the rescheduled London gig was announced for September/October/November.
 In June 2016 Harding revealed that he was attending Narcotics Anonymous.

 On 11 August 2016, it was announced that Harding had been incarcerated at Strangeways Prison, Manchester for drugs offenses.
 All planned live shows for the year were cancelled as his case would not be heard until December.
 However, the following day it was revealed in the press that Harding had actually been sentenced at Manchester Minshull Street Crown Court for two years and eight months for arson.
 In February 2016, he had set fire to two of his girlfriend's dresses with a cigarette lighter after she failed to answer his phone calls.
 His management claimed that Harding "was in the midst of a deep depression and also under the influence of various substances".

-A twentieth anniversary edition of the band's debut album, This World and Body, was released as an expanded three CD set and vinyl LP by Demon Music Group in September 2016, as well as a two-CD set of the band's Johnny Marr produced second album The Program.
+In late 2016 the band's two studio albums were reissued by Demon Music Group.
+The 20th anniversary edition of the band's debut album, This World and Body, was released as an expanded three CD set and vinyl LP.
+The sophomore album, The Program, was reissued as a two CD set.

+In November 2018, Harding was fined and banned from driving for 12 months after admitting to driving under the influence of drugs.

+In a 2023 interview with Music News, Harding said he would like to get back into performing and recording music.